ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 2. Enter `Anomaly-detection-notebook` for the **Name**.
 3. Enter `https://github.com/IBM-Cloud/iot-device-phone-simulator/raw/master/anomaly-detection/Anomaly-detection-watson-studio-python3.ipynb` in the **Notebook URL**.
 4. Select the **{{site.data.keyword.iae_full_notm}}** service associated previously as the runtime.
 5. Create **Notebook**.
-Set `Python 3.5 with Spark 2.1` as your Kernel.
+Set `Python 3.5 with Spark 2.3 (YARN Client Mode)` as your Kernel.
 Check that the notebook is created with metadata and code.
    ![Jupyter Notebook Watson Studio](images/solution16/jupyter_notebook_watson_studio.png) To update, **Kernel** > Change kernel.
 To **Trust** the notebook, **File** > Trust Notebook.
    {:tip}